ArthurLimaS/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
 This project is a rock, paper scissors game that serves to consolidate lessons about JavaScript.

-Initially the game is playable only via console.
+The images used were download at [Game Icons](https://game-icons.net/)